zyoung-rc/pydantic/docs/concepts/unions.md

 from typing_extensions import Annotated

-from pydantic import AfterValidator, Tag, TypeAdapter, ValidationError
+from pydantic2 import AfterValidator, Tag, TypeAdapter, ValidationError

 DoubledList = Annotated[List[int], AfterValidator(lambda x: x * 2)]
 StringsMap = Dict[str, str]

 # Not using any `Tag`s for each union case, the errors are not so nice to look at
 adapter = TypeAdapter(Union[DoubledList, StringsMap])